brianberns/Hearts/README.md

 You can also play the game online [on my website](https://www.bernsrite.com/Hearts/).

+## Modeling Hearts

+Because Hearts ends when one of the players reaches 100 points, it can sometimes benefit players to cooperate near the end of a game, in order to avoid going over the limit.
+This model ignores that aspect of the game entirely, and focuses only on the score within the current deal.

 ## Differences from Deep CFR

 * Since Hearts strategy is the same for all players, there is no need to train a separate model for each player.
 Instead, all players share the same model.